How to Protect Your Home from Natural Disasters with the Right Insurance

 That can really add up.
 For example, suppose your home is insured for $500,000 with a 5% wind deductible, and you have $30,000 worth of roof and siding damage from high winds.
 You’re responsible for $25,000, with your insurance covering only $5,000 of the damages.

 Wildfires have become increasingly common across California and some other western states, bringing with them a slew of insurance woes.
 Wildfires are covered by standard homeowners insurance, but insurers have been canceling policies in some high-risk areas.
-To protect homeowners during the 2020 fire season, California State Insurance Commissioner Ricardo Lara issued a one-year moratorium on policy cancellations for policyholders affected by wildfires.
-So while they’re covered through 2021, California residents living in brushfire areas need to be prepared to face some speed bumps when it comes time to renew their home insurance policies.

-“Over the past several years, as these wildfires have destroyed communities, the insurance carriers have been leaving or declining to provide coverage for those homes,” says Derek Ross, an independent insurance agent in Oak Park, Calif.
+“Over the past several years, as these wildfires have destroyed communities, the insurance carriers have been leaving or declining to provide coverage for those homes,” said Derek Ross, an independent insurance agent in Oak Park, Calif.
 “So where you may have had five to eight insurance carriers offer insurance coverage in a brush area, now you may be lucky to find one, two or three.”

-Ross himself is in the process of shopping for a new policy.
+Ross himself was in the process of shopping for a new policy.
 Even though he has been with his insurance provider for 15 years and hasn’t filed any claims, the insurer chose not to renew his policy.
 While he’s not worried about finding a new policy and is prepared to pay for it, he warns that homeowners in a similar situation may face sticker shock when it comes to premiums and deductibles.

 For example, deductibles in areas with high brush exposure and other wildfire zones can now run as high as $10,000 or be based on a percentage of your home’s dwelling coverage amount, as is the case with wind deductibles.
 A policy that may have cost $1,000 a year ago could cost three to six times that much when it’s up for renewal.